sridhara-omics/scReport/README.md

 ## Seurat wrapper to report expressed markers and associated Reactome pathways.

 This repository is a simple R package that has 4 main functionalities:
-1st function to transform counts data to scaled seurat object,
+1. SeuratPreprocess function to transform counts data to scaled seurat object,
-2nd function to convert the scaled object to low-dimensinoal object with cluster information,
+2. SeuratLowDim function to convert the scaled object to low-dimensinoal object with cluster information,
-3rd function identifies the entire list of markers, along with significant markers (based on minimum percent of cells) and
+3. SeuratMarkers function identifies the entire list of markers, along with significant markers (based on minimum percent of cells) and
-4th function to identify the Reactome GSA pathways on the expressed genes in the clusters.
+4. ReactomeData function to identify the Reactome GSA pathways on the expressed genes in the clusters.

 ```{r cars}
 library(Seurat)